 - Included Accessories: USB Cable, Stand.

 The Blue snowball just may be the most startling example of price vs. value that you will find in this price range or otherwise.
 It’s a user friendly mic that delivers simple, efficient, and practical results.
-For under $100, it just makes sense for all types of voice over work… ranging from pod-casting, webinars, Skype, you-tube, and basically anything that requires you to blab into the mic about stuff! 😛
+It just makes sense for all types of voice over work… ranging from pod-casting, webinars, Skype, you-tube, and basically anything that requires you to blab into the mic about stuff! 😛

 It’s a rather large and unique specimen, standing on a tripod and resembling that of grapefruit .. in both size and weight.
 Lol.
 Many reviewers have commented on not being prepared for such a big and textured ball.
 They were expecting something smaller, but at the same time were pleasantly surprised by it’s solid build quality.